HIDDEN THREATS: UNDERSTANDING FENTANYL MISUSE AND TOXICITY

 Case Study: Fentanyl Transdermal for Chronic Pain

-Psychiatry was consulted and the pain management team who had managed the patient’s prior pain treatment took charge of her case.
-The patient had a history of chronic non-malignant back pain from severe lumbar scoliosis and osteoarthritis, for which she had received numerous treatments, including spinal decompression surgery and joint injections.
-She had also been
+Psychiatry was consulted, and the pain management team, who had managed the patient’s prior pain treatment, took charge of her case.84 The patient had a history of chronic non-malignant back pain from severe lumbar scoliosis and osteoarthritis, for which she had received numerous treatments, including spinal decompression surgery and joint injections.
+She had also been diagnosed with breast cancer and underwent chemotherapy and surgery.
+Chemotherapy was stopped due to side effects before the planned course of administration.84

-The patient was discharged after being evaluated as low risk and referred to outpatient services for follow-up by a multidisciplinary health team of pain specialists and psychology services.
-Low-dose fentanyl patches were
+The patient was discharged after being evaluated as low risk and referred to outpatient services for follow-up by a multidisciplinary health team of pain specialists and psychology services.84 Low-dose fentanyl patches were continued along with duloxetine for mood instability, with improved outcomes in the patient’s mood symptoms and quality of life.84

 Discussion

-The authors reported that the patient had no evidence of insensitivity to opioids; however, she had an extensive pain history, which possibly explained her survival.51 No prior cases were found of people who survived deliberate self-poisoning with such a high dose of transdermal fentanyl.
+The case authors reported that the patient had no evidence of insensitivity to opioids; however, she had an extensive pain history, which possibly explained her survival.84 No prior cases were found of people who survived deliberate self-poisoning with such a high dose of transdermal fentanyl.
 However, a literature search highlighted three other case reports of suicide by fentanyl patches in adults: “in a woman aged 42 years with eleven 100 mcg patches, an assisted suicide of a woman aged 46 years with 34 mixed dose patches, and suicide of a woman aged 78 years with ten 100 mcg patches.
-These cases are a testament to the lethality of the fentanyl dose presented here and how remarkable it was that the patient was able to survive.”51
+These cases are a testament to the lethality of the fentanyl dose presented here and how remarkable it was that the patient was able to survive.”84

 Summary

-Fentanyl is a synthetic opioid that has long been used as an analgesic, most often to treat breakthrough cancer pain, chronic pain, and as an adjunct to anesthesia.
+Fentanyl is a synthetic opioid that has long been used as an analgesic, most often to treat breakthrough cancer pain and chronic pain, and as an adjunct to anesthesia.
 It is available in multiple forms and is a potent opioid with potentially severe adverse effects.
 Even therapeutic use can cause serious central nervous system and respiratory system depression.
 Fentanyl should be used cautiously, especially in patients with known cardiovascular or respiratory diseases and in patients taking other CNS depressants (for example, benzodiazepines).
 Before prescribing or administering fentanyl, clinicians should carefully review a patient’s medical history and drug profile.

 The high potency and rapid onset of the effects of fentanyl make it an attractive drug to people who misuse opioids.
 Fentanyl is a major contributor to the opioid epidemic.
-The use of fentanyl and fentanyl analogs has increased dramatically in the U.S., and fentanyl has become one of the major causes of a fatal drug overdose.
-Efforts to control the supply of opioids and fentanyl have, in part, helped to make the drug even more sought after, because illegally manufactured fentanyl is much cheaper to produce than heroin.
+The use of fentanyl and fentanyl analogs has increased dramatically in the U.S., and fentanyl has become one of the major causes of fatal drug overdose.
+Efforts to control the supply of opioids and fentanyl have, in part, helped to make the drug even more sought after because illegally manufactured fentanyl is much cheaper to produce than heroin.
+Education, treatment, and the availability of naloxone to the lay public, law enforcement officers, and emergency personnel have been proven to be effective at reducing deaths from opioid overdoses.
+Despite these efforts, the use of fentanyl has been steadily increasing and may potentially worsen.

 Course Test